Fire affected parks

 The following areas in Budj Bim National Park remain closed due to the impact of bushfires:

 Due to widespread bushfire damage, the following areas of Cape Conran Coastal Park are closed for safety reasons:

-- Banksia Bluff campground and cabins
+- Banksia Bluff cabins

 - East Cape Boardwalk